quicwg/base-drafts/draft-ietf-quic-http.md

 The "chunked" transfer encoding defined in Section 4.1 of {{!RFC7230}} MUST NOT be used.

-Trailing header fields are carried in an additional header block following the body.
-Senders MUST send only one header block in the trailers section;
+Trailing header fields are carried in an additional HEADERS frame following the body.
+Senders MUST send only one HEADERS frame in the trailers section;
-receivers MUST discard any subsequent header blocks.
+receivers MUST discard any subsequent HEADERS frames.

 A response MAY consist of multiple messages when and only when one or more informational responses (1xx, see {{!RFC7231}}, Section 6.2) precede a final